AnjaliGama3/PokemonAPI/README.md

   Removes the given weakness from the `weaknesses` array of a given pokemon.
   If the does not exist, keep the weaknesses array as it is.

-  You should update:
+  It updates:
   1. The `poke.json` file with the weakness removed so changes are saved to disk (and persist even if the server is reloaded).
   2. The global `_DATA` object, so that subsequent requests will use the updated data.

   Return an objecect with the name and updated Pokemon weakness array.
-Order **Order all all other weaknesses should be maintained.**

-  If the Pokemon does not exist, return an empty object.
+  If the Pokemon does not exist, returns an empty object.

   ----